Skip to main content

 Non-economic damages vary significantly from one person to another.
 Since they deal with a loss of quality of life rather than quantifiable financial losses, putting a dollar amount is challenging, which is why working with a New York City Uber accident lawyer is paramount if you receive severe injuries.

-What Is the Statute of Limitations for an Uber Accident Case?
+What Is the Statute of Limitations for an Uber Accident Case in NYC?

-Why You Must Work with Experienced Ridesharing Car Accident Lawyers
+Why You Must Work with Experienced NYC Ridesharing Car Accident Lawyers

 • Gathering evidence from the scene of the crash;